pusher-community/notifications.js/README.md

 You can also [see an example on JSBin](http://jsbin.com/dewiyekoku/edit?html,js,output).

+If you'd like an example of using the library through npm and browserify, [check out the getting started repon](https://github.com/pusher-community/notifications.js-getting-started).

 # Using Pusher for Notifications

 If you want your notifications to be powered by events on a Pusher channel then you can supply the library with your instance of Pusher and tell it which events to listen to: